CHAPTER 13

 (v) zirconium or a zirconium base alloy.

-(c) Chapter 13 (Government Procurement) generally shall not cover procurement of any good described in any of the following FSC classifications, due to the application of Article X.X (Security Exceptions):
+(c) Chapter 13 (Government Procurement) generally shall not cover procurement of any good described in any of the following FSC classifications, due to the application of Article 32.2 (Essential Security):

 FSC Description